POST-GRADUATE FELLOWSHIP

 The Group Concentration staff provides a range of process-oriented, skill-based, and support groups to the Temple University student community.
 The Group Program emphasizes the importance of inter- and intra-personal group process and skill-building to enhance students’ understanding of themselves and others.

-Fellows are asked to rank-order their preference for one of the four units to which they are then assigned.
+Fellows are asked to rank-order their preference for one of the three units to which they are then assigned.
 It should be noted that while the units have specific missions and specialized areas of expertise, TCS and its staff functions as an integrated and collaborative multidisciplinary team of which its fellows are an essential component; fellows on any unit will work with all types of client concerns.

+The state date for these positions is August 12, 2024.
+Positions are 42.5-hours/week, and we offer a hybrid work schedule (working remotely up to two days a week).
 The stipend is $50,000 this includes basic student health insurance and dental coverage.
 We offer 15 vacation days, 5 sick days and 5 days professional development.
 Fellows have access to university libraries, email, Internet, rec facilities and cultural and athletic events.
 TCS uses Titanium for scheduling and clinical notes.

 Temple is committed to providing equal educational and employment opportunities for all persons without regard to race, color, religion, gender, age, national origin, sexual orientation or physical ability.